 The only marsupial in North America, opossums are usually only active at night.
 They typically aren’t very aggressive; they might hiss at you, but they’re much more likely to play dead than attack when approached.
 Still, they can become a nuisance if they choose to make a den underneath your house.
 Close any holes into garages, chicken coops, or other structures to keep them out.
 If they do find somewhere to make a nest, wait until the opossum leaves and close the hole with netting or straw.

 We’re not talking about your neighbor’s cat that regularly comes to your house for a little treat, or even a neighborhood stray that lives outside.
 Feral cats are the descendants of stray cats—felines that have never had contact with humans.
-These cats are often too afraid of people to be handled safely, and will lash out if you attempt it.
+These cats are often too afraid of people to be handled safely and will lash out if you make an attempt.
 If you see feral cats in your neighborhood, you can try feeding them and see if they become more friendly.
 If the cat is still unapproachable after several days, contact a local group that practices trap, neuter, and return (TNR).
 Neutering feral cats helps keep the population under control.

 Lost or abandoned dogs that have adapted to living on the streets can become feral as well.
 Feral dogs often live in low-income communities and rural areas.
 By some estimates, Detroit had a population of 20,000 to 50,000 stray and feral dogs in 2012.
 Unlike feral cats, however, experts say that you can rehabilitate a stray or feral dog into a domesticated pet with careful training.
 If you find a free-roaming dog, check for an ID tag or microchip and consult your local animal management department before doing anything else.

 These pesky rodents will eat just about anything, making them particularly adept at living among humans.
-Most people will react with disgust rather than fear if they see a rat, but perhaps we should be a little more frightened of them; rats can transmit a plethora of human diseases including hantavirus, plague, salmonellosis, and lassa fever.
+Rats can transmit a plethora of human diseases including hantavirus, plague, salmonellosis, and Lassa fever.
 Even if rats have infested your neighborhood, you likely won’t see them much, as they tend to be most active at dusk and dawn.
 If you see droppings, burrows or bite marks around your home, take precautions to keep rats out.
 Clean up any trash, plug any holes into the building, and use rodent repellent.